Turner Broadcasting System: 2020s

 On August 10, 2020, WarnerMedia restructured several of its units in a major corporate revamp that resulted in TBS, TNT and TruTV being brought back under the same umbrella as Cartoon Network/Adult Swim, Boomerang and TCM, under a consolidation of WarnerMedia Entertainment and Warner Bros.
 Entertainment's respective assets that formed the combined WarnerMedia Studios & Networks Group unit.
 Casey Bloys—who has been with WarnerMedia since 2004 (as director of development at HBO Independent Productions), and was eventually elevated to President of Programming at HBO and Cinemax in May 2016—added oversight of WarnerMedia's basic cable networks and HBO Max to his purview.
+Turner was subsequently reincorporated in Delaware on December 30.

 On April 8, 2022, WarnerMedia was divested by AT&T and merged with Discovery, Inc. to form Warner Bros.
 Discovery (WBD).
 All linear networks owned by the company, besides CNN, Turner Sports, HBO, and Magnolia Network, are overseen by Kathleen Finch as head of Warner Bros.
-Discovery Networks U.S., which resulted in Brett Weitz being removed as general manager of TBS, TNT, and TruTV after 14 years with the networks.
-The News and Sports division was also split up into separate CNN Global and Warner Bros.
-Discovery Sports divisions, with the latter also including Discovery's sports properties such as Eurosport.
+Discovery U.S. Networks, which resulted in Brett Weitz being removed as general manager of TBS, TNT, and TruTV after 14 years with the networks.
+The News and Sports division was also split up into separate CNN Worldwide and Warner Bros.
+Discovery Sports divisions, with the latter being renamed to TNT Sports in 2023 but also including Discovery's sports properties such as Eurosport.